 This free internet browser for children with autism compiles websites while offering strong parental controls and interesting selections for children on the spectrum.
 By reducing interface controls, the browser simplifies the Web and reduces frustration.
 Support is encouraged through donations as a premium subscription to keep it free for those who cannot afford to pay.

 Targeting both receptive and expressive cognitive skills, this gradual discrete trial approach software (available for purchase) has been designed for children who have trouble learning by observation alone.

 Based on Discrete Trial training, this ABA based software provides an affordable tool for independent learning.
 A video modeling software package is also available for purchase.

 This high quality educational software suite includes a large number of activities for ages 2-10 or for special needs individuals.
 It is adaptable to your own needs.
 Here’s the link to the Google store for GCompris app purchase.

-These research based, innovative software programs (for purchase) are specifically designed to improve the lives of children and adults with special needs, especially language challenges.
+These research based, innovative software programs (for purchase) have recently been acquired by Attainment Company and are specifically designed to improve the lives of children and adults with special needs, especially language challenges.

 Tons of cute and easy to put together toddler activities are free and demonstrated visually online.
 These are also great with special needs children.

 Thousands of free pages are available for individuals with special needs, covering social skills, behavior activities, learning songs, games, communication cards, academic materials, life skills and transition to employment guides.

 File Folder Heaven